wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 Active response
 ---------------

-Although `active response <http://ossec-docs.readthedocs.org/en/latest/manual/ar/index.html>`_ is not explicitely discussed in PCI DSS, it is important to mention that an automated remediation to security violations and threats is a powerful tool that reduce the risk.
-Active response allows a scripted action to be performed whenever a rules matched in your OSSEC ruleset.
+Although `active response <http://ossec-docs.readthedocs.org/en/latest/manual/ar/index.html>`_ is not explicitly discussed in PCI DSS, it is important to mention that an automated remediation to security violations and threats is a powerful tool that reduces the risk.
+Active response allows a scripted action to be performed whenever a rule matchs in your OSSEC ruleset.
 Remedial action could be firewall block/drop, traffic shaping or throttling, account lockout, etc.

 ELK
 ---

-`OSSEC Wazuh integration with ELK Stack <http://documentation.wazuh.com/en/latest/ossec_elk.html>`_ comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmark.
+`OSSEC Wazuh integration with ELK Stack <http://documentation.wazuh.com/en/latest/ossec_elk.html>`_ comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmarking.
 You can do forensic and historical analysis of the alerts and store your data for several years, in a reliable and scalable platform.

 The following requirements can be met with a combination of OSSEC + ELK Stack: